 It defies common sense to argue that there is no correlation between our lenient gun laws and recent high-profile incidents of gun violence.
-Stricter gun laws may not have prevented all of the recent tragedies, but it is highly probable that stricter gun measures could have prevented some of these incidents and/or minimized the number of casualties.
+Stricter gun laws may not have prevented all of the recent tragedies.
+Still, it is highly probable that more stringent gun measures could have prevented some of these incidents and/or minimized the number of casualties.

 Guns don’t solve problems; arming teachers won’t stop gun violence in our schools.
 Even if it did, is that the kind of world we want our kids to live in – one in which the people who educate our children are ready and able to unleash lethal power at a moment’s notice?

-What will it take to agree on common sense gun control?
+What will it take to agree on common-sense gun control?
 Is it by repealing the Second Amendment as Stevens advocates?
 Is it replacing the Second Amendment with a 28th Amendment as Michael Moore is proposing?
-The Constitution isn’t perfect, in fact, it has been amended 27 times since its’ inception in 1787.
-It is not easy to amend the constitution and it shouldn’t be.
+The Constitution isn’t perfect.
+In fact, it has been amended 27 times since its’ inception in 1787.
+It is not easy to amend the Constitution, nor should it be.